 But wait time is all about perception.
 Some hospitals and physicians have made attempts to alter the waiting experience.
 When they succeed, patient satisfaction is greatly improved even though the actual waiting time hasn’t gone down.
 If a patient is occupied while they wait, time seems to go faster.
 When a patient is more comfortable in the environment—if they truly experience the brand promise—then customers will give the institution high marks despite clinical outcomes.

 Some of the elements being used to foster synched branding while waiting are:

 The concept is simple: Present a homelike atmosphere so people feel instantly comfortable and welcomed.
-Give them things to do and provide choice.
+Give them things to do and provide choices.
 Remember: your waiting room and reception area demonstrates who you are.
 If your office is disorganized, dingy and old, then patients believe that they’ll be treated the same way and that their clinical care will suffer.
-Your facility’s physical environment communicates the core of what your brand represents, and it affects the perception of quality of care.
+Your facility’s physical environment directly impacts the patient experience and communicates the core of what your brand represents, and it affects the perception of quality of care.

 By the way, a shining brand-aligned facility will also rub off on your employees, who will be happier, too.
 Studies have shown that happier staff create a healthier customer experience.

 But such design essentials only go so far if you’re still wondering when you’ll be called.
 A great deal of anxiety surrounds not knowing when it will be your turn or if you’ve been forgotten.
 This causes patients to experience anxiety and anger.